 4. Principle of Permanence of Methods: The accounting standard aims to provide logical and consistent financial information that allows both intra-company (period to period) and inter-company comparative analysis.

 5. Principle of Non-Compensation: The accountants must disclose full details of the financial accounting information and do not get indulged in any manipulative practices like compensating a debt with an asset, compensating revenues with expenses, etc.

 6. Principle of Prudence: The management of the entity should present the fact-based financial picture, i.e. the reality “as it is” without any speculation, and not make things look prettier than what they are.

 7. Principle of Continuity: It is also called going concern assumption because a business is established assuming it will operate for an indefinite period of time.
 The importance of the principle lies in the fact that if a business is going to liquidate in the near future, then it should revalue its assets and liabilities at the market or actual amount.

 8. Principle of Periodicity: Every accounting entry must be allocated to a specific period as per the guidelines mentioned in the following points:

-- Matching Concept: The concept says that revenues of a particular period must be matched with its corresponding expenditures in order to represent the exact real profits for the period.
+- Matching Concept: The concept says that revenues of a particular period must be matched with their corresponding expenditures in order to represent the exact real profits for the period.

 - Accrual basis of Accounting: The concept says that record all the revenues and expenditure that actually incurred in a particular period irrespective of cash flows.
-In other words, record income if earned and expenses if incurred and not when cash has been received/spent
+In other words, record income is earned and expenses if incurred and not when cash has been received/spent.

 9. Principle of Materiality: The principle states that financial statements should include significant or material information and avoid reporting non-material information.
 In other words, reporting some transactions can be ignored using rules of an accounting standard if the net impact of such transactions is negligible while compiling financial statements.
 However, proper disclosure in footnotes might be required as per rules.